 By this, we mean that some brokers are known to charge excessive fees.
 This is especially the case if you are planning to invest small amounts – as a lot of platforms charge a flat fee.

-With this in mind, this article reveals the cheapest share trading platform in South Africa.
+With this in mind, this article reveals the cheapest share trading platform South Africa.
 We also give you some handy tips on what fees to look out for when choosing a platform yourself.

 It is important to note that you should never join a share trading platform just because it offers ‘cheap’ fees and commissions.
 On the contrary, there are several factors that need to play a part in the decision-making process.